harleydutton/skyrim-modlist/README.md

-# The Ebony Warrior challenge
+# The Ebony Warrior Challenge
 ## A Hardcore Skyrim Experience

 ### To-Do List